microsoft/FluidFramework/examples/hosts/app-integration/external-controller/README.md

 ## Backed Locally and running with live Azure Fluid Relay service instance

-We can connect to both a live Azure Fluid Relay  instance by passing in the tenant ID, orderer and storage, as well as using the tenant ID as "local" for running against Tinylicious for development purpose.
+We can connect to a live Azure Fluid Relay instance by passing in the tenant ID, orderer, and storage, or we can connect to a local Tinylicious server for development purposes by passing in "local" for the tenant ID.

 To run the the `AzureClient` against our local Tinylicious instance, we pass the `tenantId` as "local" and make use of `InsecureTokenProvider`.
 For the latter, we pass in two values to its constructor: a key string, which can be anything